-Introduction

-Musculoskeletal shoulder pain is a common reason for people to be treated in physiotherapy services, but diagnosis can be difficult and often does not guide treatment or predict outcome.
+Introduction Musculoskeletal shoulder pain is a common reason for people to be treated in physiotherapy services. but diagnosis can be difficult and often does not guide treatment or predict outcome.
 People with shoulder pain cite a need for clear information, and timely, tailored consultations for their pain.
-This trial will evaluate the introduction of a personalised guided consultation to help physiotherapists manage care for individuals with shoulder pain.
+This trial will evaluate the introduction of a personalised guided consultation to help physiotherapists manage care for individuals with shoulder

-Methods and analysis

-This is a cluster randomised controlled trial to evaluate the clinical and cost-effectiveness of introducing a personalised guided consultation compared to usual UK NHS physiotherapy care.
-Physiotherapy services (n=16) will be randomised in a 1:1 ratio to either intervention (physiotherapy training package and personalised guided consultation incorporating a new prognostic tool) or control (usual care).
-832 participants (416 in each arm) identified from participating physiotherapy service waiting lists aged 18 years or over with shoulder pain will be enrolled.
-Follow-up will occur at 3-time points: 6 weeks, 6 months and 12 months.
+Methods and analysis This is a cluster randomised controlled trial to evaluate the clinical and costeffectiveness of introducing a personalised guided consultation compared with usual UK NHS physiotherapy care.
+Physiotherapy services (n=16) will be randomised in a 1:1 ratio to either intervention (physiotherapy training package and personalised guided consultation incorporating a new prognostic tool) or control (usual care); 832 participants (416 in each arm) identified from participating physiotherapy service waiting lists aged 18 years or over with shoulder pain will be enrolled.
+Followup will occur at 3 time points: 6 weeks, 6 months and 12 months.
 The primary outcome will be the Shoulder Pain and Disability Index (SPADI) score over 12 months.
-Secondary outcomes include global perceived change of the shoulder condition, sleep, work absence and the impact of shoulder pain on work performance, healthcare utilisation and health-related quality of life (using the EQ-5D-5L).
-A multi-method process evaluation will investigate views and experiences of participants and physiotherapists, assess uptake, facilitators and barriers to delivery, and changes in factors assumed to explain intervention
+Secondary outcomes include global perceived change of the shoulder condition, sleep, work absence and the impact of shoulder pain on work performance, healthcare utilisation and health-related quality of life (using EuroQol 5 Dimension 5 Level (EQ-5D-5L)).
+A multimethod process evaluation will investigate views and experiences of participants and physiotherapists, assess uptake, facilitators and barriers to delivery, and changes in factors assumed to explain intervention outcomes.
+Primary analysis of effectiveness will be by intention-to-treat, and